Saidamin45/smart_communication_coach/README.md

 ---

-# 🌍 Deployment
+#  Deployment

-The application is deployed using Vercel.
+The application is deployed using google studio.
+But you can also deploy at Vercel:
+For Vercel follow the steps:

 Deployment Process: